BU-Neuromics/terminal_quest/terminal_quest/mds/level2.md

 Before you are fifty directories.
 One is your path, the rest are decoys.
 How to choose?
-Make sure your choice is appropriately sized.
+Make sure your choice is appropriately byte sized.
-Examine `man ls` to find the right flag to show you the way.
+The "man"-ua-"ls" might help you choose wisely.